locationtech/geomesa/docs/user/datastores/auditing.rst

 GeoMesa provides a Java SPI to audit queries.
 Auditing can be enabled when creating a ``DataStore`` by setting the parameter ``geomesa.query.audit`` to ``true`` in the connection map.
-Audits are written to log files under the logger name ``org.locationtech.geomesa.utils.audit.AuditLogger$``.
+Audits are written to log files under the logger name ``org.locationtech.geomesa.index.audit.AuditWriter``.
 In Accumulo, audits are also written to the ``<catalog>_queries`` table.

 As GeoMesa can run in many environments, determining **who** executed a query is delegated to a service class.